1995 ARL season: Match details

-Sydney Bulldogs 17 (Tries: Price, Hughes, Silva.
-Goals: Halligan 2/5.
-Field Goal: Lamb.)

-Manly-Warringah 4 (Goals: Ridge 2/2.)

-Clive Churchill Medallist: Jim Dymock
+Despite the controversy, most pundits agreed that the better team ended up winning.

+Scoreboard

+Other match

+Newcastle Knights won the reserve grade Grand Final 22–10 against Cronulla.
+The Knights opened the scoring in the 13th minute through John Carlaw, before halfback Brett Kimmorley scored two tries in the second half, including a 90 metre intercept try.
+The win was the club's first premiership in any competition.

 Title and the Sydney Bulldogs name

-After a grand final appearance the previous season in which they lost to Canberra, the Bulldogs rebranded from the Canterbury-Bankstown Bulldogs to the Sydney Bulldogs in 1995.
+After a Grand Final appearance the previous season in which they lost to the Canberra Raiders, the Bulldogs rebranded from the Canterbury-Bankstown Bulldogs to the Sydney Bulldogs in 1995.
 This short-lived rebrand saw the club capture its seventh title in its first season under the new name, before it was altered to Canterbury Bulldogs in 1997 by Super League, changed again to Bulldogs RLFC in the 2000s and eventually reverted back to its original name in 2010.

 Player statistics

 The following statistics are as of the conclusion of Round 22.